NethServer/docs/administrator-manual/en/webtop5.rst

 To synchronize a calendar, pick up its ``URL`` link right-clicking on the calendar and selecting :guilabel:`Links to this calendar`, then use it to configure your third-party client.

-To synchronize an address book, pick up its ``URL`` link right-clicking on the address book and selecting :guilabel:`Links to this addressbook`, then use it to configure your third-party client.
+To synchronize an address book, pick up its ``URL`` link right-clicking on the address book and selecting :guilabel:`Links to this address book`, then use it to configure your third-party client.

 To authenticate, provide your credentials in the following form: